 15- Nun’s story

-Nun has been accessing The JNC’s Family Support Program.
-She also volunteered for The JNC in our Community Kitchen program.
+Nun has been participating in JNC groups, and volunteered for The JNC in our Community Kitchen program.
 Nun says, “JNC has helped a lot with everything.
 When I have felt stuck, overwhelmed, JNC has made me feel good, empowered me to achieve things and move forward.
 JNC is like family.”

 14- Linda’s story